 If drug therapy does not reduce the symptoms satisfactorily, the valve may be repaired or replaced.

 Often the valve can be stretched open using a procedure called balloon valvotomy.
-In this procedure, a catheter with a balloon on the tip is threaded through a vein and eventually into the heart (see Cardiac catheterization).
+In this procedure, a catheter with a balloon on the tip is threaded through a vein and eventually into the heart (cardiac catheterization Cardiac catheterization Cardiac catheterization and coronary angiography are minimally invasive methods of studying the heart and the blood vessels that supply the heart (coronary arteries) without doing surgery.
+These... read more ).
 Once across the valve, the balloon is inflated, separating the valve cusps.
 Alternatively, heart surgery may be done to separate the fused cusps.
 If the valve is too badly damaged, it may be surgically replaced with an artificial valve.

-If the valve has been replaced, people are given antibiotics before a surgical, dental, or medical procedure (see Table: Which Procedures Require Preventive Antibiotics*?) to reduce the small risk of developing a heart valve infection (infective endocarditis).
+If the valve has been replaced, people are given antibiotics before a surgical, dental, or medical procedure (see table Examples of Procedures That Require Preventive Antibiotics Examples of Procedures That Require Preventive Antibiotics in the United States* Infective endocarditis is an infection of the lining of the heart (endocardium) and usually also of the heart valves.
+Infective endocarditis occurs when bacteria enter the bloodstream and travel... read more ) to reduce the small risk of developing a heart valve infection (infective endocarditis).

 The following is an English-language resource that may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.